 How to decorate room for mental heath: Avoid sharp lines

 Posh Pennies states that having too many sharp points and ragged edges in a home causes anxiety to stir.
 As our brains interpret these lines as dangerous, it activates the release of adrenaline and cortisol.
 Frequent exposure to these may have a long term effect on someones’ mental health.

 To counter this, try adding furniture or decors that have curves.

-If you are looking for ways to improve your mental health, you can start by arranging the space around you.
+If you are looking for ways to improve your mental health (and reap the psychological effects of interior design), you can start by arranging the space around you.
 By knowing how to decorate room for mental health, you can create a space that is conducive to rest, relaxation, and productivity.
 And by surrounding yourself with things that you love, you can boost your mood and overall sense of well-being.